 Spend 3 Days in Golden Circle

 We headed east towards Thingvellir National Park where our next Airbnb was.
 The road trip had officially begun!
-Make sure to check the road conditions (here) during your trip, the weather in Iceland is unpredictable, in one hour we saw sunny clear warm weather turn to hail and wind blown frost.
+Make sure to check the road conditions during your trip, the weather in Iceland is unpredictable, in one hour we saw sunny clear warm weather turn to hail and wind-blown frost.

-GUYS.
-If you haven’t yet used Airbnb to travel, you’re missing out on some amazing deals.
-Airbnb and Skyscanner are my two KEY TOOLS I use when planning and budgeting for my trips.
+If you haven’t yet used VRBO to travel, you’re missing out on some amazing deals.
+VRBO and Skyscanner are the two KEY TOOLS I use when planning and budgeting for my trips.
 What are the two largest expenses for travel?
 Accommodation, and flights.
 So where do you want to maximize your savings and cut costs?
 Accommodation, and flights.
 But seriously… check these out.

 Golden Circle Activities